programminghistorian/jekyll/lessons/working-with-web-pages.md

 As you know, there are usually many web pages on a given website.
 These are stored in directories on the server, and you can specify the path to a particular page.
-The “About” page for The Old Bailey Online has the following URL.
+The "About" page for *The Old Bailey Online* has the following URL.

 ``` xml
 http://oldbaileyonline.org/static/Project.jsp
 ```

-Finally, some web pages allow you to enter queries.
-The Old Bailey Online website, for example, is laid out in such a way that you can request a particular page within it by using a query string.
-The following URL will take you to a search results page for criminal record trials containing the word “arsenic”.
+Finally, some web pages allow you to enter queries. *The Old Bailey Online* website, for example, is laid out in such a way that you can request a particular page within it by using a *query string*.
+The following URL will take you to a search results page for criminal record trials containing the word "arsenic".

 ``` xml
 http://www.oldbaileyonline.org/search.jsp?form=custom&_divs_fulltext=arsenic
 ```

-The snippet after the “?” represents the query.
+The snippet after the "?" represents the query.
 You can learn more about building queries in [Downloading Multiple Records Using Query Strings][].